graemet-umich/School_District_Analysis/README.md

 ---

 - The ranking of Thomas High School as the second highest performing school remained unchanged.
-The rankings of the top and bottom 5 schools by overall passing percentage is shown.
+The rankings of the top and bottom 5 schools by overall passing percentage are shown.

 ![Before](./Images/top5.png)
 School Summary Top 5 before removal